pydicom/pydicom/README.md

 ```
 ### Compressed *Pixel Data*
 #### JPEG, JPEG-LS and JPEG 2000
 Converting JPEG compressed *Pixel Data* to an ``ndarray`` requires installing one or more additional Python libraries.
-For information on which libraries are required, see the [pixel data handler documentation](https://pydicom.github.io/pydicom/dev/old/image_data_handlers.html#guide-compressed).
+For information on which libraries are required, see the [pixel data handler documentation](https://pydicom.github.io/pydicom/stable/old/image_data_handlers.html#guide-compressed).

 Compressing data into one of the JPEG formats is not currently supported.

 #### RLE
-RLE encoded *Pixel Data* only requires NumPy, and compression and decompression are both supported.
+Encoding and decoding RLE *Pixel Data* only requires NumPy, however it can
+be quite slow.
+You may want to consider [installing one or more additional
+Python libraries](https://pydicom.github.io/pydicom/stable/old/image_data_compression.html) to speed up the process.

 ## Examples
 More [examples](https://pydicom.github.io/pydicom/stable/auto_examples/index.html) are available in the documentation.